Caching System¶

 The SHA-256 hash serves a dual purpose:

-Dependency graph cache key -- dependency graphs (the contracts extracted by the AST parser) are keyed by the source hash, not by the object name.
-If the source code hasn't changed, the hash is the same, and the entire dependency resolution is skipped -- no AST parsing, no downstream fetches.
+- Dependency graph cache key — dependency graphs are keyed by the source hash, not by the object name.
+If the source code hasn't changed, the hash is the same, and the entire dependency resolution is skipped — no AST parsing, no downstream fetches.

-Delta detection during warmup -- when the pre-warmer re-runs, it compares the hash of freshly fetched source against the cached hash.
-If they match, the object is skipped entirely (no dep extraction, no edge updates).
+- Delta detection during warmup — when the pre-warmer re-runs, it compares the hash of freshly fetched source against the cached hash.
+If they match, the object is skipped entirely.

 Dependency graph caching¶